How to be a great Operations Manager (including our Operations Manager job description)

-What does an operations manager do?
-When you work in an Ops role, it can often feel like you’re only ever noticed when something goes wrong.
+What makes a good Operations Manager?
+When you work in an Operations role, it can often feel like you’re only ever noticed when something goes wrong.
 But the best Operations Managers don’t shy away from that fact - they embrace it.

 A couple of years ago, I read a book titled Positive Intelligence by Shirzad Chamine, a Stanford Lecturer and CEO coach.
 Chamine’s argument holds that the vast majority of people are handicapped by certain “self-sabotaging behaviours” - habitual character traits that stop us from achieving our full potential.